Tyler Adres

 Brandon Fillette (he/him) is thrilled to be returning to Sitka Fine Arts Camp.
 He is a New York City–based music director, writer, pianist, and educator with over a decade of experience in professional, regional, and youth theater across the U.S. and internationally.
 His work spans Off-Broadway, touring productions, concerts, and educational settings, with credits at Ars Nova, 54 Below, and Playwrights Horizons.
 In 2025, he completed a residency at Drama Club Camp, developing his original show J.O.Y.
 He is a 2022 Jonathan Larson Grant Finalist and a finalist for Circle in the Square Theatre School’s 2026 Emerging Writers Residency.
 Music direction and performance credits include multiple productions of Million Dollar Quartet, as well as Into the Woods, Gypsy, The Addams Family, Spring Awakening, Assassins, SpongeBob SquarePants the Musical, and Beauty and the Beast Jr. His work also includes touring productions, cruise ship entertainment, and international projects.
 A passionate educator, Brandon has trained and mentored thousands of students in voice, acting, and musical theater through his private studio and organizations such as TADA!
 Youth Theater, Imagine Works, and the Dwight School.
 This past year, he served as a music teacher at a New York charter school, directing the K–12 choir and guitar ensemble.
 He is known for creating high-energy, supportive learning environments that balance professional-level training with joy, curiosity, and collaboration.
 Brandon holds an MA in Creative Media & Technology from BerkleeNYC and a BFA in Musical Theatre from East Carolina University.
 He is a certified Voice Body Connection practitioner.

-Brandon will be teaching Acting, Broadway Song Workshop, and Musical Theater at High School Camp and will be the Music Director at Musical Theater Camp.
+Brandon will be teaching Acting, Broadway Song Workshop, and Musical Theater at High School Camp.

 Teaghan Gokey